 I wonder if any of Clayton's depression emanated from what happened next when country singers got wind of Clayton's work.
 The prototype for that was the country hit by Billy Grammer in 1959:

 Grammer is using Clayton's words but charges through them as if blissfully unaware of what he is singing about.
 In his hands and those of some of the other country performers below, all the affect and sadness disappear from the song and it becomes a kind of "Happy Wanderer"(you know, "Val-der-ee, val-der-ah") with slide guitar and requisite twang added.
-Consider Jerry Reed, Tammy Wynette et al. from 1975:
+Consider a guitar-less Glenn Campbell from the 1970s:

 Ditto Boxcar Willie, who sound positively cheerful: